 The rest of the Avengers arrived to battle the villain and avenge their fallen comrade.
-With Graviton's concentration on them, he no longer held Wonder Man submerged in the pool, leading to the apparently still alive Wonder Man freeing himself and helping to defeat Graviton.
-Wonder Man resolved to stay with the Avengers, his faith in himself restored.
+With Graviton's concentration completely on them, he no longer held Wonder Man submerged in the pool.
+This leads to the apparently still-alive Wonder Man freeing himself and helping in the defeat of Graviton.
+Wonder Man resolved to stay with the Avengers, now that his faith in himself is fully restored.

 When the governments of the world decided that the Vision was too great a threat to their national security, they banded together to abduct and erase the Vision's programming.
 Although Henry Pym was able to restore the Vision's body back to working order, he could not restore his personality without Simon's brain patterns.
 Simon refused; he had never given his permission before and couldn't be violated like that again.
 He revealed that he had secretly been in love with the Vision's wife, the Scarlet Witch, and it killed him that she had fallen in love with “his” personality programmed in the body of another man.
 The Scarlet Witch was furious with Simon and dropped a cliff-side on him, screaming that she hated him for his selfishness.
 The Vision Quest would ultimately contribute to Wanda's mental breakdown.